notwaldorf/notwaldorf.github.com/_posts/2015-03-24-chromium-owners.markdown

   * Add some sort of presubmit check so that people can't commit code without getting all their ducks in a row.
 If you give people a chance to merge code under the radar, they will.
 So, don't.
   * Here's the Chromium [script](https://code.google.com/p/chromium/codesearch#chromium/src/PRESUBMIT.py&l=996).
 It will probably most likely not work out of the box, but it could be a useful starting point.
   * Create OWNER files in all the directories that makes sense.
+Format them in a way that scripts can read them.
 Here are [all](https://code.google.com/p/chromium/codesearch#search/&q=OWNERS&type=cs&sq=package:chromium) the Chromium ones.
   * Owner files can have rules [per subdirectory](https://code.google.com/p/chromium/codesearch#chromium/src/chrome/browser/profiles/OWNERS&l=1) but also [per file](https://code.google.com/p/chromium/codesearch#chromium/src/chrome/browser/profiles/OWNERS&l=15).
 For really tedious file changes (like build files), any committer can be an owner using [wildcards](https://code.google.com/p/chromium/codesearch#chromium/src/chrome/common/OWNERS&l=4)).
   * Make sure the owner files are up to date: when people leave teams, remove them.
 When people start becoming friendly with an area of code, let them know that ownership is an option.
   * Watch how your code gets better over time.